strimzi/strimzi.github.io/_posts/2023-08-13-kafka-node-pools-introduction.md

 It also suggests that this is a brand-new feature that:
 * It might be still under development and testing.
   It might contain bugs or some parts of it might still be missing.
-* We might be still evaluating it this is a feature we want to have, whether it fulfills its goals, and provides good user experience.
+* We might be still evaluating if this is a feature we want to have, whether it fulfills its goals, and provides good user experience.
 * It might still change in future releases or even be removed.
   It might not maintain a backwards compatibility with the previous versions of the feature gate.